5 Things to Remember When Buying a ‘For Sale by Owner’ Home

 “A buyer’s agent will confirm the property value and assist the buyer to negotiate the best price,” he says.

-To be absolutely certain, you would need to make some serious calculations into the savings you'll be making, while also taking into the consideration the expertise of the realtor and the knowledge they bring.
+To be absolutely certain, you would need to make some serious calculations into the savings you'll be making, while also taking into consideration the expertise of the realtor and the knowledge they bring.